N-Haritha16/authorization-governed-vault/README.md

-## Authorization-Governed Secure Vault
+# Authorization-Governed Secure Vault

 ## Overview

 This project implements an authorization-governed on-chain vault that allows controlled withdrawals of pooled funds.
 Withdrawals are not executed freely; instead, each withdrawal must be explicitly authorized off-chain and validated on-chain before funds are released.

-The system is designed to demonstrate:
+The system demonstrates:

-- secure smart-contract architecture
+- Secure smart contract architecture

-- replay-attack prevention
+- Replay-attack prevention

-- clear separation of responsibilities
+- Clear separation of responsibilities

-- correct handling of adversarial scenarios
+- Correct handling of adversarial scenarios

-All components run locally using Docker, and the entire system is deployed automatically using docker-compose.
+All components run locally using Docker, and the entire system is deployed automatically using Docker Compose.

+---

 ## High-Level Architecture

-The system consists of two smart contracts and supporting infrastructure:

 User
 │
 │ (withdrawal request)
 ▼
 Off-chain Signer
 │
 │ (signed authorization)
 ▼
 AuthorizationManager (on-chain)
 │
 │ (verification + replay protection)
 ▼
 SecureVault (on-chain)
 │
 │ (fund transfer)
 ▼
 Recipient

+---

 ## Smart Contract Components

-1. SecureVault
+### 1. SecureVault

-Responsibilities
+**Responsibilities**
 - Holds pooled ETH
 - Accepts deposits
 - Executes withdrawals only after authorization validation
 - Emits deposit and withdrawal events

-Key Properties
+**Key Properties**

--Does not perform signature validation itself
+- Does not perform signature validation itself

--Delegates permission checks to AuthorizationManager
+- Delegates permission checks to AuthorizationManager

--Prevents overdrafts
+- Prevents overdrafts

+---

-2. AuthorizationManager
+### 2. AuthorizationManager

-Responsibilities
+**Responsibilities**
 - Verifies withdrawal authorizations
 - Ensures each authorization is used only once
 - Prevents replay attacks
 - Confirms signature authenticity

-Key Properties
+**Key Properties**
 - Stores consumed authorization identifiers
 - Only the vault contract can consume an authorization

-- Authorizations are cryptographically bound to context
+- Authorizations are cryptographically bound to execution context

+---

-Authorization Design
+## Authorization Design

-Each withdrawal authorization is bound to the following parameters:
+Each withdrawal authorization is bound to:

 - Vault contract address
 - Chain ID
 - Recipient address
 - Withdrawal amount
 - Unique nonce
 - Expiry timestamp

 These parameters are hashed and signed off-chain by a trusted signer.
-On-chain verification ensures that the authorization cannot be reused, cannot be forged, and cannot be replayed on another chain or vault.
+On-chain verification ensures authorizations cannot be forged, reused, or replayed on a different chain or vault.

+---

 ## Replay Protection

 Replay attacks are prevented by:

 - Deriving a unique authorization hash from all contextual parameters
 - Recording consumed authorizations on-chain
 - Rejecting any attempt to reuse an authorization

-Once an authorization is consumed, it is permanently invalid.
+Once an authorization is consumed, it becomes permanently invalid.

+---

 ## Events

 The system emits the following events for transparency and auditing:

-- Deposit(address from, uint256 amount)
+- `Deposit(address from, uint256 amount)`

-- Withdrawal(address to, uint256 amount)
+- `Withdrawal(address to, uint256 amount)`

+---

 ## Project Structure

 /
 ├─ contracts/
 │ ├─ SecureVault.sol
 │ └─ AuthorizationManager.sol
 │
 ├─ scripts/
 │ └─ deploy.js
 │
 ├─ tests/
 │ └─ system.spec.js
 │
 ├─ docker/
 │ ├─ Dockerfile
 │ └─ entrypoint.sh
 │
 ├─ docker-compose.yml
 └─ README.md

+---

 ## Running the Project

-Prerequisites
+### Prerequisites
 - Docker
 - Docker Compose

-No local blockchain or node installation is required.
+No local blockchain or Node.js installation is required.

-## Start the System
+### Start the System

 docker-compose up --build

 This command will:

-1. Start a local EVM blockchain
+1. Start a local EVM-compatible blockchain

 2. Compile all smart contracts